 The standard measurement for office space in this area is around 1,250 sqft.
 Most properties in this market are around 6 floors.
 Most buildings in this region were built in 1967 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Wholesale trade is the dominant industry in this region.
-Commute by car is the most popular way to get to work amongst Downtown Stamford Historic District folk.
+Wholesale trade is the dominant industry in this market.
+Commute by car is the most popular way to get to work amongst Downtown Stamford Historic District residents.
 Commuting approximately 15 minutes a day is the norm for those who opt to reside in this part of town.